Jaime Dávila Reyes: Career

 Dávila Reyes featured as the most wanted fugitive in the list of top ten fugitives by both the Caguas and the Ponce police departments.
 He was also on the Federal Bureau of Investigation's list of most wanted fugitives.

 According to the F.B.I., Dávila Reyes was the leader of a gang or cartel, which operated since 2005 and sold narcotics from Caguas to other drug dealers at the Ignacio Morales Dávila housing project in Naguabo, who (the Naguabo dealers) would then re-sell the drugs.

-During Dávila's leadership, a turf war between his organization and that led by another Caguas man, Carlos Ruben Morales Dávila (no relation), aka "Cano Navarro", broke out, This war claimed the lives of many members of both organizations.
+During Dávila's leadership, a turf war between his organization and that led by another Caguas man, Carlos Ruben Morales Dávila (no relation), a.k.a.
+"Cano Navarro", broke out, This war claimed the lives of many members of both organizations.
 "Cano Navarro" was arrested in 2011.

 Dávila Reyes' organization, reports indicate, distributed cocaine, heroin and marihuana.

 Arrest

 He was arrested on 30 June 2015 at a house located at Urbanizacion Santa Monica, in Bayamon.
 On 2 July of the same year, he was driven to the FBI's Puerto Rico headquarters and was booked there.

 Dávila Reyes was given four different criminal charges; he declared himself guilty of one of those.